Banjica: Prehistory

-Findings of the ancient Vinča culture such as figurines or the oval terracotta with meander art and Old European inscriptions place civilized human activity in Banjica to 7,000 years ago.
+Vinča culture figurines and terracotta covered with inscriptions and meander art place civilized human activity in Banjica to 7,000 years ago.
 The Usek locality has been surveyed in 1955-1957, 1978 and 1998.
 With continuous habitation from 5200 to 4600 BCE, it is one of the longest existing Vinčan settlement that has been discovered so far.
 It has well preserved houses, giving insight into the architecture and urbanism of the day.
 The largest Vinčan house discovered so far, covering 200 m2, was excavated here.
 The settlement had megarons, specialized economic structures, but also numerous smaller structures, like pantries, and silos.
 In 1964, the locality was protected as the cultural monument.

 The locality was endangered in the 1990s by the construction in the neighborhood, but was preserved.
 Illegal construction in 2004 which threatened it, was stopped.
 In July 2022, an "unknown investor" without any permits, destroyed 84 m2 of the locality with construction machines, as part of the surrounding protective green belt.
 After citizens reports, the inspection closed the area, but the investor removed the protection and continued with works.
 Before he was stopped, he removed almost 200 m3 of archaeological layers, or some 15 years of research.
 Ceramics, animal bones, bone, stone and horn tools, remains of the houses, furnaces and fireplaces ended up scattered over the locality.
 The damage was done by the construction of the supporting wall, 12 m long and 2.6 m tall, made of reinforced concrete, and the archaeologists consider it irreparable.